HwWobbe/WipHww/README.md

 # 2022.03:
+* 2022-03-24: distracted by TiddlyMap
+* 2022-03-2?: encountering a persistent bug that is taking time to hunt down
 * 2022-03-13: pausing for a curbside update
 * * PowerSearch is looking better and better.
 * 2022-03-10: noticing a MarkupFail in the wikis (that may be my error)